Yurik72/ESPHap/README.md

 Any motion sensor can be used, the sketch simply checks for changes of the HIGH value of the predefined GPIO pin.

-The sketch drives a WS2812 RGB strip but other types should work in a similier way but you would have to figure our how to process color and brightness values received from the Home app or the built-in web site.
+The sketch drives a WS2812 RGB strip but other types should work in a similier way, but you would have to figure out how to process color and brightness values received from the Home app or the built-in web site with your specific RGB strip.

-The combination of a motion sensor along with a RGB strip (or a switch) is suited to demonstrate Apple Home Automation capabilities, based on the motion state the RGB strip can be configured to be switched on or off.
+The combination of a motion sensor along with a RGB strip (or a switch) is suited to demonstrate Apple Home Automation capabilities; based on the motion state, the RGB strip can be configured to be switched on or off.

-Build instructions the same as for sketches above.
+Build instructions are the same as for sketches above.

 ## Button example